 the first degree program in the nation designed for students challenged

 with learning and intellectual disabilities.
-I hold a Master of Educational Administration, have completed post-graduate work in Brain Research in Education, and am also a Certified Mediator Practitioner in Washington State.
-I have worked with students from preschool to graduate level.
+I grew up Eugene where I attended grade school, middle school, and high school.
+I hold a Bachelor of Arts degree from the University of Oregon.
+I hold a Master of Educational Administration, have completed post-graduate work in Brain Research in Education, and was also a Certified Mediator Practitioner in Washington State.
+I have worked with students from kindergarten through college.

 My work has been featured by National Public Radio, the Chicago Tribune, Inside Higher Education, University Business Review, The Seattle Times, and KIRO Television.
 I was a member of the Task Force on the High School Financial Planning Program for the National Endowment for Financial Education (NEFE).
 I have presented for the Rhode Island Department of Education, Office of Diverse Learners, and at the University of Washington's Innovative Technology for Autism Symposium.